By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 This is where many families get tripped up.
 They assume being the oldest child, being named in a will, or having the house keys means they can sell.
 Texas law does not work that way.
 Authority matters more than informal family agreement.

-The probate process for selling a house in Texas
+The Probate Process for Selling a House in Texas

 Texas probate is not one-size-fits-all.
 Some estates go through independent administration, which is generally simpler and gives the executor more freedom.
 Others go through dependent administration, where court oversight is heavier and permission may be needed for major steps, including a sale.